ksagep/fifth-milestone-project-bitcoin/README.md

         The application is designed using streamlit library.
 It is has a sidebar menu with five navigation links.

    ### Navigation
-        - The dashboard developed is a multipage streamlit application with sidebar navigation checkbox links.
+        - The dashboard developed is a multipage streamlit application with sidebar navigation and checkbox links.
         - The navigation links provides quick access to the four pages as follows:

           - Page 1: Short project summary